kenyipp/realworld-nodejs-example-app/README.md

 Afterward, navigate to [http://localhost:3100/api/health-check](http://localhost:3100/api/health-check) to verify if the server is operating correctly.

 To initialize the database in a non-production environment, you can use the POST API at [http://localhost:3100/api/reset](http://localhost:3100/api/reset), which quickly resets the database.

+### Deployment

+This project uses the [Express-Serverless](https://github.com/vendia/serverless-express) framework and [Amazon SAM](https://aws.amazon.com/tw/serverless/sam) to deploy the server as a serverless structure.
+In the root directory, you'll find a [deployment template](./template.yaml) with hints to guide you through the deployment process.

+To deploy the application, run `sam deploy --guide` in the command line interface.
+You'll be prompted with questions to configure the deployment.
+If you need more detailed explanations on the techniques and application architecture, refer to the <a href="#architecture">architecture</a> section.

+For more information on deploying a serverless application with Amazon SAM, please visit the [AWS documentation](https://docs.aws.amazon.com/serverless-application-model/?icmpid=docs_homepage_compute).

 <a id="contributing"></a>